GSA/digitalgov.gov/content/communities/challenges-prizes.md

 ---
-# View this page at https://digital.gov/communities/challenge-prize
+# View this page at https://digital.gov/communities/challenges-prizes
 # Learn how to edit our pages at https://workflow.digital.gov

 slug: challenges-prizes
 date: 2013-12-05 10:46:00 -0500
 title: "Challenge & Prize"
 deck: ""
 summary: "We encourage public participation in crowdsourcing competitions to find innovative government solutions."

+# Redirects: enter the path of the URL that you want redirected to this page
+aliases:
+  - /challenges-prizes-community/

 # see all topics at https://digital.gov/topics
 topics:
   - challenges
   - crowdsourcing
   - challenge-gov

 # see all authors at https://digital.gov/authors
 authors:
   - jarah-meador

 # Page weight: controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1

-# Redirects: enter the path of the URL that you want redirected to this page
-aliases:
-  - /challenges-prizes-community/

 community_list:
   - platform: listserv